 main: server is listening on 0.0.0.0:30000

 Keep this terminal open while testing.
-Large GGUFs can take several minutes to load; until you see server is listening, nothing accepts connections on port 30000 (see Troubleshooting if curl reports connection refused).
+Large GGUFs can take a minute or more to load; until you see server is listening, nothing accepts connections on port 30000 (see Troubleshooting if curl reports connection refused).

 Use a second terminal on the same machine that runs llama-server (for example another SSH session into DGX Spark).
 If you run curl on your laptop while the server runs only on Spark, use the Spark hostname or IP instead of localhost.